What is NC Pre-K?

 What are the criteria for my child entering the NC Pre-K program?

 There are two main criteria for acceptance into the NC Pre-K program.
-Primarily, the child must turn 4 by August 31.
+Primarily, the child must turn 4 by August 31, 2025.
 Second, the family must be income eligible.
-Income guidelines listed below.
+Eligibility is determined and evaluated based on each family’s unique situation.
+All families are encouraged to apply regardless of employment status.
+Income guidelines are listed below.

 Do I qualify if my child has Medicaid or receives food stamps?

 The guidelines for income eligibility are specific to NC Pre-K and may differ from other programs.
-Having Medicaid or receiving food stamps does not guarantee eligibility.
+Receiving public assistance does not necessarily guarantee eligibility, but is an eligibility factor and will be reviewed with proper documentation.

 Is there a cost to attend NC Pre-K?